Washington man arrested after high-speed chase from one end of Stafford to the other

 Deputies used spiked sticks to puncture two tires on the vehicle, but the driver continued on the rims, using all three lanes of the interstate in an attempt to maintain control, the sheriff’s spokesman said.
 He said Deputy J.E.
 Alford finally forced the vehicle into a guardrail, but the driver fled into a wooded area.

-After someone reported seeing the suspect in the Aquia Town Center area, deputies brought in a police dog and drone to search the area.
+After someone reported seeing the suspect in the Aquia Town Center area, deputies brought in a police dog and drone to search.
 The suspect was spotted crossing U.S. 1 and fleeing into tall grass near Garrisonville Road, where he was apprehended by Deputy B.U.
 Demirci and the K-9, Titan, Kimmitz said.

 Charles Fardel King, 34, of Washington was charged with possession with intent to distribute a controlled substance, felony eluding, reckless driving and operating a vehicle without a license.
 King was being held without bond at the Rappahannock Regional Jail.